h0nza/tcl-hacks/tipple/README.md

  * git repo:  `git+$url`, must be *well-behaved*
  * fossil repo:  `fossil+$url`, must be *well-behaved*

+The source directory will be left around (in `DIR/src`) so users can view documentation and examples in there.

+## Well-behaved packages

+This section needs refreshing:  relying on paths like `lib` and `modules` doesn't work for many sources today; searching for `*.tm` and `pkgIndex.tcl` is likely to work better.

 A *well-behaved* package source is expected to Install Correctly by the following means:

     cp -a lib/*     $TCLLIBPATH